ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 .. image:: _static/filter_box.jpg
    :width: 400
    :class: align-left

-1. Once the filter has been applied, the gray Filter and Results dialogue box on the right of the screen will update to show the new filter and results subsets.
+1. Once the filter has been applied, the gray *Filters and Results* dialogue box on the right of the screen will update to show the new filter and results subsets.

-2. Click on the Matched, Related, or Contextual texts to go to the appropriate result section at the bottom of the screen (and go to `Interpreting Results <#interpreting-results-why-do-i-have-three-sets-of-results>`__)  or continue on to another section to add another filter.
+2. Click on the Matched, Related, or Contextual links to go to the appropriate result section at the bottom of the screen (and go to `Interpreting Results <#interpreting-results-why-do-i-have-three-sets-of-results>`__)  or continue on to another section to add another filter.

-3. It is important to note that the data displayed in the other visualization graphs be updated based on newly applied filter and results subset.
+3. It is important to note that the data displayed in the other visualization graphs are updated based on newly applied filter and results subset.

 Spatial Filter: How do I create a spatial filter?
 ===================================================================

-Much like the timeline, the dataARC map interface is meant to rapidly convey data availability and richness across the multiple countries and island groups that make up the North Atlantic.
+Much like the timeline, the dataARC earth map interface is meant to rapidly convey data availability and richness across the multiple countries and island groups that make up the North Atlantic.

 .. image:: _static/maps.jpg

-Assess data availability for a area/country of interest and create a spatial filter
+Assess data availability for an area/country of interest and create a spatial filter
 --------------------------------------------------------------------------------------
 1. First zoom in on the map and view the distribution of :bluish:`archaeological`, :orangish:`textual`, and :greenish:`environmental` records available for your area of interest.
-To zoom in on the map, either scroll or use the plus and minus icons located in the upper right corner of the map.
+To zoom in on the map, either scroll with your mouse or use the plus and minus icons located in the upper right corner of the map.
 Pan using the left mouse button.

 2. Once an area of interest has been identified, use the Box Select or Lasso Select tools located in the upper right corner to draw a polygon around the area.
 The filter is automatically applied when you release the left mouse button.